rahul1205/URL-Shortner/README.md

 ## Setup

+- Change the credentials for database in `settings.py`
 - Create a virtualenv
 - Install the requirements `pip install -r requirements.txt`
 - Update settings.py with your own PostgresSQL credentials